socialsoftware/quizzes-tutor/backend/README.md

 ```
 ### @WorkflowMethod

 We use the @WorkflowMethod annotation to set up the scheduleToCloseTimeoutSeconds and the taskList but it could also be done with a WorkflowOptions when creating a workflow in the configuration.
+You can find further information [here](https://cadenceworkflow.io/docs/java-client/workflow-interface/).
+In this project, the executionStartToCloseTimeoutSeconds is always set to 60 seconds just because it is a good looking value.

 ## Activities
 ```java